DarkiCraft/HTTP-Server/README.md

 ---

-## ✅ Step 6: Let Me Know!
+## ✅ Step 4: There is No Step 4!

-Once you’ve pushed your branch, I’ll review it and merge it into the main branch.
+Your work is done.
+I’ll review your changes and merge it into the main branch.

 ---